PolyakovO/SevenRedLines/development_log.md

 Starting with a test again!

 1. Test for the RedLine constructor
 2. Change  code to make the test green.
+ * A simple line-drawing project  has been added.
+It will help us understand how our lines can be rendered.
+The details of working on this part of the project will not be documented in this log, and all related commits will be marked with gui.

 -----